Serving HTTPS traffic using certificates you manage

 Updating a certificate

-The TLS certificates page warns you when a certificate is nearing its expiration date:
+- Expiring: Indicates a certificate is nearing its expiration date.

-or when a certificate is past its expiration date:
+- Expired: Indicates a certificate is past its expiration date.

 Updating certificates when there are no removed domains